This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Store in a covered container in the refrigerator for up to 4 days.
 Reheat until it is piping hot!

-Chicken should be cooked to 165 degrees F when tested with a digital thermometer in the thickest part.
+Chicken is cooked when the internal temperature reaches 165 degrees F when tested with a digital meat thermometer in the thickest part.

 This recipe can be frozen before or baking.
 Cover tightly with foil and wrap with plastic wrap.
 Freeze.

 - Mexican Stuffed Shells.
 Mexican Italian fusion at its best!
 These delicious Mexican stuffed shells are packed with flavor and please the whole family.

 - Cheesy Chicken Enchilada Pasta.
 All the flavors of a classic enchilada, in a family friendly, easy to make pasta dinner!
 Make Cheesy Chicken Enchilada Pasta YOUR weeknight winner!

 - King Ranch Chicken Casserole Recipe.
 A classic recipe using chicken layered with a creamy sauce studded with peppers and onions, then baked in a casserole dish with cheese and corn tortillas.